 Net zero and nature positive investing may seem aligned in their goals, yet our analysis reveals that certain net zero investment strategies could inadvertently embed nature risks.
-Our findings further highlight the approaches insurance investors can have to nature positive investing.
+Our findings are a first step for investors moving from climate transition plans to integrated planning.